julianreul/mode_behave/README.rst

    The input dataset contains the observations with which the model is calibrated.
 The input data is called with the specified string of the keyword-argument *data_name*.
-The input data shall be placed within the subfolder *InputData* within the package *mode_behave*.
+The input data shall be placed in .csv- or .pickle-format within the subfolder *InputData* of the package *mode_behave*.
    The data shall follow the structure below:

    * Rows: Observations.
    * Columns:
-         - One column per parameter of the utility function AND per alternative.
+         - One column per parameter of the utility function AND per alternative AND per equal alternative.
-           Specified as: 'Attribute_name_' + str(no_alternative)
+           Specified as: 'Attribute_name_' + str(no_alternative) + str(no_equal_alternative)
-         - One column for the choice-indication of each  alternative.
+         - One column for the choice-indication of EACH alternative AND per equal alternative.
-           Specified as: 'choice_' + str(no_alternative)
+           Specified as: 'choice_' + str(no_alternative) + str(no_equal_alternative)
-         - One column per alternative, indicating the availability.
+         - One column per alternative AND per equal alternative, indicating the availability.
-           Specified as: 'av_' + str(no_alternative)
+           Specified as: 'av_' + str(no_alternative) + str(no_equal_alternative)
-         - If a parameter is constant across alternatives, then let the columns be equal.
+         - If a parameter is constant across alternatives or equal alternatives, then let the columns be equal.
+   * Index: The index shall start from '0'.

 2. Initialization argument 'param':